Jack DeSena: Biography

 De Sena worked on the online mockumentary web series Dorm Life, a 2008 Webby Honoree for Best Writing and Comedy: Individual Short or Episode.
 De Sena appeared on an episode of King of the Hill, "Luanne Gets Lucky."
 De Sena has also appeared in an episode of Generator Rex, "Crash and Burn."
 In 2012, De Sena appeared on the Hulu original series Battleground.
 In 2013, he appeared as the judge of the texting competition and later as an airport investigator on the Nickelodeon sitcom Sam & Cat.
 In 2014, he voiced Robin in the animated film JLA Adventures: Trapped in Time.

-He is also known as "Mr. Roberts" in the TV series 100 Things to Do Before High School, a role he played from 2014 to 2016.
+He has also portrayed "Mr. Roberts" in the television series 100 Things to Do Before High School from 2014 to 2016.

-Since January 19, 2016, he and his long time friend Chris W. Smith have been creating and starring in comedy sketches on their YouTube channel "Chris and Jack".
-New sketches are uploaded to the channel on the first Thursday of every month.
+Since January 19, 2016, he and his longtime friend Chris W. Smith have been creating and starring in comedy sketches on their YouTube channel "Chris and Jack".

-He is currently the voice of Callum on the Netflix animated series The Dragon Prince, which premiered on September 14, 2018.
+From 2018 to 2024, he was the voice of Callum on the Netflix animated series The Dragon Prince.

-He is an avid New York Knicks fan.